CICS110/CICS110.github.io/main/lectures/08-debugging/Jared/index.md

 it's just a matter of making sense of the root issue and fixing it.

 It's hard to give general advice on this.
-Usually is you've really nailed down where the issue is (to the point of knowing where within a line of code the issue is), what the issue is becomes fairly apparent.
+Usually if you've really nailed down where the issue is (to the point of knowing where within a line of code the issue is), what the issue is becomes fairly apparent.

 But especially when it isn't obvious, figuring out why something behaves differently than you expect can be a powerful learning moment.
+At least I find that's where I cement some of my understandings of things.

 ## Testing if There are Bugs